-- Step therapy programs require the use of less expensive therapeutic alternatives, such as generics, over-the-counter, or other branded drugs, before the plan sponsor will agree to cover more expensive therapeutic alternatives. - Therapeutic interchange programs encourage plan members to use preferred drugs and requires prior physician authorization before a pharmacist can substitute one brand name drug for another. - Operating mail-order pharmacies: Mail-order pharmacies, some of which are owned by or affiliated with PBMs,31 send prescription drugs directly to a member's home.
-These pharmacies typically dispense refills of maintenance drugs-medications taken on a recurring basis to treat chronic illnesses-often on a 90-day supply basis.32 Mail-order pharmacies have helped lower dispensing costs relative to conventional pharmacies.33 These cost savings may be driven by factors such as lower overhead costs, centralized processing, and dispensing of long-term medications.
-Mail-order pharmacies also may eliminate a member's costs and inconvenience associated with traveling to a brick-and-mortar pharmacy, which may help encourage better compliance with the prescription drug plan developed by the member's physician.34 Patients with limited mobility may particularly benefit from the option of using mailorder services. - Operating specialty pharmacies: Specialty pharmacies, some of which are owned by or affiliated with PBMs, typically focus on the dispensing of specialty drugs,
+- Drug utilization review is performed by PBMs each time a member uses their insurance to pay for a prescription to alert pharmacies and doctors of potential health or safety issues, such as drug interactions, incorrect dosages, drug disease contraindications, drug duplications, and potential drug misuse. - Prior authorization (PA) is the process by which a physician must submit information to show medical necessity before the plan sponsor will agree to cover the drug. - Quantity limits are used to limit the number of doses of a drug that are covered, "either per-prescription or per-unit of time (e.g., monthly)," where appropriate. - Step therapy programs require the use of less expensive therapeutic alternatives, such as generics, over-the-counter, or other branded drugs, before the plan sponsor will agree to cover more expensive therapeutic alternatives. - Therapeutic interchange programs encourage plan members to use preferred drugs and requires prior physician authorization before a pharmacist can substitute one brand name drug for another. - Operating mail-order pharmacies: Mail-order pharmacies, some of which are owned by or affiliated with PBMs, send prescription drugs directly to a member's home.
+These pharmacies typically dispense refills of maintenance drugs-medications taken on a recurring basis to treat chronic illnesses-often on a 90-day supply basis.
+Mail-order pharmacies have helped lower dispensing costs relative to conventional pharmacies.
+These cost savings may be driven by factors such as lower overhead costs, centralized processing, and dispensing of long-term medications.
+Mail-order pharmacies also may eliminate a member's costs and inconvenience associated with traveling to a brick-and-mortar pharmacy, which may help encourage better compliance with the prescription drug plan developed by the member's physician.
+Patients with limited mobility may particularly benefit from the option of using mail-order services.

-31 When we refer to affiliated pharmacies, we mean pharmacies that are owned by a PBM or pharmacies where both the pharmacy and PBM are owned by the same corporate parent.
+&lt;sup>31 When we refer to affiliated pharmacies, we mean pharmacies that are owned by a PBM or pharmacies where both the pharmacy and PBM are owned by the same corporate parent.